 Meet the State Committee

-Nita Cooper is the Vice Chair of the State Women’s Leadership Committee.
-She and her husband, Gary, own and operate a cow-calf operation in Everton in Boone County.
-They have two grown daughters, Nikki (Richey) and Kim (Jade), 5 grandchildren- Rilee, Rex, Jhett, Lynlee and Steeley.
-Nita is a retired Boone County Extension Agent.
-Nita is in her 4th year on the state committee and 1st year as Vice Chair.
+Nita Cooper is chair of the Arkansas Farm Bureau Women’s Leadership Committee.
+She and her husband Gary own and operate a cow-calf operation in Everton (Boone County).
+They have two daughters, Nikki (Richey) and Kim (Jade), and five grandchildren – Rilee, Rex, Jhett, Lynlee and Steeley.
+Nita is a retired Boone County extension agent.
+She is serving her sixth year on the state committee and first as chair.

 District 1: Craighead County, Crittenden County, Cross County, Lee County, Mississippi County, Phillips County, Poinsett County and St. Francis County.